marcelocra/learn/README.md

-# exercism
+# Learn

-Check each folder's content to see which exercises are solved here.
+I use this repo to learn stuff.
+There're many solutions to exercises in the folders, take a look if you are curious or want to learn something different.

 ## IMPORTANT